"Konoba" is the Croatian word for "Tavern" or "Wine Bar."

 Konoba Huntington in February, 2019.

-Chef and Proprietor Bruno Oliveira, along with Proprietor Daniel Pedisich have created an exciting Modern European/Croatian and international menu of small plates and entrée specialties in an elegantly designed space with bar, bench, high top, and lounge area seating.
+Chef and Proprietor Bruno Oliveira, along with Proprietor Daniel Pedisich have created an exciting Modern European/Croatian and international menu of uncomplicated and unpretentious small plates and entrée specialties in an elegantly designed space with bar, bench, high top, and lounge area seating.
 Our seating arrangements are ideal for larger groups and gatherings.

 Croatian cuisine is heterogeneous and is known as a cuisine of the regions, since every region of Croatia has its own distinct culinary tradition.
 Its roots date back to ancient times.
 The differences in the selection of foodstuffs and forms of cooking are most notable between those in mainland and those in coastal regions.